Skip to main content

 • Access to Tangram Pro

-• For configuring your component & transport mechanism
+• For configuring your component, message sequences, and transport

-• The appropriate transport proxy, if needed, for communication with your component
+• The appropriate transport proxy for communication with your component

 • A GitLab CI which includes the provided partial CI file